Chair, 2014-15: Diana O. Neal, pediatric and perinatal nursing

 Students with a grade point average of 3.5 or above in the nursing courses completed at the point of application are eligible to be candidates for departmental distinction.
 Guidelines for distinction are available from the nursing office.

 Nursing students at St. Olaf can participate in the Study/Service or Semester Abroad programs listed in the International Studies section of the catalog.
-However, participants in programs abroad most likely will need additional time to complete all requirements for the nursing major.
+However, participants in programs abroad will need to plan carefully and additional time may be necessary to complete all requirements for the nursing major.
 The nursing advisor or the department chair will assist in planning for these experiences.

 Undergraduates may choose to earn a double major at St. Olaf, in nursing and another discipline.
 Additional time may be necessary for this choice, as well as advising by faculty representing both disciplines.
 Students who have already earned a St. Olaf degree are eligible to earn a second major in nursing.
 Students should consult with the department chair to determine prerequisite courses needed prior to beginning the nursing courses.
 Special tuition charges are possible.

 This course examines how contemporary culture influences present-day wellness perspectives.
 Values, lifestyle, daily stresses, and corresponding coping mechanisms affecting one's well-being are explored.
 Students study health behaviors as a function of social influences and, conversely, the impact of unhealthy coping behaviors on the social enterprise.
 This course also includes an exploration of wellness from the perspective of non-western cultures.
-Offered annually during Interim or spring semester.
-Counts towards American studies major and film studies concentration.
+Offered annually during Interim, spring semester, or fall semester.
+Counts towards American studies major and media film studies concentration.

 This course explores health and culture in Oceania, examining sources of influence such as the colonial experience, regional and global interdependence, the impact of nuclear testing, and the co-existence of traditional and "modern" values.
 Students examine these cultures on Oahu Hawai'i, Kosrae, and Pohnpei in the Federated States of Micronesia (FSM), through ethnographic readings, guest lectures, field trips, and as participant observers at events.
 Offered occasionally during Interim.